benmvp/slides/2019/nationjs/react-eco.md

   * Data fetching with `isomorphic-fetch`
 - **Gatsby** is an amazing static-site generator
   * Use it for my site benmvp.com
-  * Basically does similar things as Next.js but does it all at build time
   * It's all static pages: HTML, CSS & JS
+  * Generated at build time
   * Creates a progressive web app, with data-prefetching for performance
   * Uses GraphQL to retrieve data for components
 - **Next.js** is a framework for server-rendered React applications by Zeit